Religious instruction guidelines for primary and intermediate schools

 |Level of compliance||Main audience||Other|

-A Board does not need to allow religious instruction.
-It the Board chooses not to allow religious instruction, there are no legal obligations to comply with.
+- If the board chooses not to allow religious instruction, there are no legal obligations to comply with.

 The Education and Training Act 2020 specifies that: